slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Thomas Jefferson*
 > *"Life without liberty is like a body without spirit."
 -- Kahlil Gibran*
 > *"We are each entitled to our own opinion, but no one is entitled to his own facts."
 -- Patrick Moynihan*
 > *"We all have enough strength to endure the misfortunes of other people."
 -- La Rochefoucauld*
 > *"Care about other people think and you will always be their prisoner."
 -- Lao Tzu*

-- if you hurt people because of their expectations of you, that's their problem. -- naval don't build your castle in other peoples kingdom's
+> *"If you hurt people because of their expectations of you, that's their problem."
+-- Naval Ravikant*

+- don't build your castle in other peoples kingdom's
 - freedom to -> freedom from -- naval
 - bees don't waste their time explaining to flies that flowers taste better than shit.
 -->